Here are some fun books with a math/science emphasis. Sorry, no novels.

 Guns, Germs, and Steel: The Fates of Human Societies by Jared Diamond

 This sweeping but easy-to-read book attempts to explain the fundamental causes for the overall pattern of the story of civilization.
 Specifically, it answers the question: What caused Europeans to dominate the world?
 Why did Africans, Asians, or Native Americans not colonize Europe, instead?
-This profoundly anti-racist book makes a convincing case that the root cause is the unique geography of the Mediterranean, which produced a natural environment with several plant and animal species suitable for farming.
+This profoundly anti-racist book makes a convincing case that the root cause is the unique geography of the Mediterranean, which produced a natural environment that had more plant and animal species suitable for farming than any other region in the world.

 Inversions by Scott Kim